aarsonline/aarsonline.github.io/class2/his/README.md

 Biallelic recessive variants in the human gene HARS2 encoding the mitochondrial HisRS cause Perrault syndrome, associated with ovarian dysgenesis and sensorineural hearing loss (firstly described in Pierce et al. 2011).
 The exhaustive list of disease-causing variants of HARS2 (including location on the sequence and structure, the conservation of affected residues, and the related references) can be found [here](http://misynpat.org/misynpat/PageMaker.rvt?name=HARS2).
 Mutations have been mapped to all domains of the mt-HisRS.

-Serum autoantibodies against HisRS (anti-Jo-1) and other cytosolic aaRSs are the hallmark feature of autoimmune disease anti-aminoacyl-tRNA synthetase syndrome (Kanaji et al., 2023).
+Serum autoantibodies against HisRS (anti-Jo-1) and other cytosolic aaRSs are the hallmark feature of autoimmune disease anti-aminoacyl-tRNA synthetase syndrome (Kanaji et al. 2023).
 HisRS is the most common autoantigen among aaRSs (Zampieri et al. 2005).

-In a phase 1b/2a clinical trial, HisRS-WHEP domain (in the form of a Fc-fusion protein named efzofitimod) showed beneficial effects in patients with pulmonary sarcoidosis, a major form of interstitial lung disease (Culver et al., 2022).
+In a phase 1b/2a clinical trial, intravenously administered HisRS-WHEP domain (in the form of a Fc-fusion protein named efzofitimod) showed beneficial effects in patients with pulmonary sarcoidosis, a major form of interstitial lung disease (Culver et al. 2022).